To determine if the concentration of calcium in your blood is at normal levels.

 What does the test result mean?

-A normal blood calcium result with other normal laboratory results suggests you have no problems with calcium metabolism (use by the body).
+A normal blood adjusted calcium result with other normal laboratory results suggests no problems with calcium metabolism (use by the body).

 - Cancer: Cancer can cause hypercalcaemia when it spreads to the bones, which releases calcium into the blood, or when cancer causes a hormone similar to PTH to increase calcium levels.